 Most consider insider ownership a positive because it can indicate the board is well aligned with other shareholders.
 However, on some occasions too much power is concentrated within this group.

 We can see that insiders own shares in Ellington Residential Mortgage REIT.
 It has a market capitalization of just US$131m, and insiders have US$2.0m worth of shares, in their own names.
 It is good to see some investment by insiders, but I usually like to see higher insider holdings.
 It might be worth checking if those insiders have been buying.

 The general public, with a 37% stake in the company, will not easily be ignored.
 While this group can't necessarily call the shots, it can certainly have a real influence on how the company is run.

 Private Equity Ownership

-With a stake of 25%, private equity firms could influence the EARN board.
+With an ownership of 25%, private equity firms are in a position to play a role in shaping corporate strategy with a focus on value creation.
 Some investors might be encouraged by this, since private equity are sometimes able to encourage strategies that help the market see the value in the company.
 Alternatively, those holders might be exiting the investment after taking it public.

 I find it very interesting to look at who exactly owns a company.
 But to truly gain insight, we need to consider other information, too.